 Some of the links in this post are affiliate links.
 This means if you click on the link and purchase the item, we will receive an affiliate commission from the vendor at no extra cost to you.
 These business relationships allow us to keep bringing you great EatMoveHack content.
 All opinions remain our own.

 Like a lot of people, I’m amazed at the vibrant health of Steve Maxwell.
-At 61 years of age he’s in better shape than most 40 year olds, and he does this whilst travelling constantly and without frequenting a gym!
+At 61 years of age, he’s in better shape than most 40-year-olds, and he does this whilst traveling constantly and without frequenting a gym!
 It’s incredible.

-Steve lives a very minimalist lifestyle.
-He travels the world running seminars, and only carries what he can fit in his 45L carry on on.
+Steve Maxwell lives a very minimalist lifestyle.
+He travels the world running seminars and only carries what he can fit in his 45L carry-on.
 His bag is a Thomas Binh Aeronaut.
-Inside he packs clothes, barefoot shoes (currently he likes Vivobarefoot) and one or two gadgets.
-Including his trusty Fitbit, his Monkii Bars for bodyweight training and an iPad Air 2 from which he does Skype coaching.
+Inside the bag, he packs clothes, barefoot shoes (currently he likes Vivobarefoot), and one or two gadgets.
+Including his trusty Fitbit, his Monkii Bars for bodyweight training, and an iPad Air 2 from which he does Skype coaching.
 Just as Steve travels like a minimalist, he eats like one too.

 Steve eats 3 meals per day: